ceglabsagarshinde/COA1_GENE/PAML/site_test_primates/27primates/Readme.md

 # Site test for 27 primates
 we used PAML for site test.
 tree file were downloaded from TimeTree
-MSA file is provided in the folder demo.ctl file for PAML provided
+MSA file is provided in the folder (MSA.PRANK.aln.With_Names) demo.ctl file for PAML provided